Bonzo Dog Band

 Slaughter on Memory Lane

 Marc Bonilla is one of those 'gun for hire' guitarists, having played with Keith Emerson, Glenn Hughes and, crucially, Kevin Gilbert in Toy Matinee.
-1991's EE Ticket was his first solo album, and while it could loosely be slotted into the 'shredding' genre, it's a vast improvement on most guitar-wank albums (you know the usual culprits), dipping into jazz, blues and '70s hard rock for inspiration, maintaining a level of good taste from which many of his contemporaries could learn.
-The end result is a very listenable instrumental record, with tracks conceptually linked by various found sounds and library recordings, including Neil Armstrong's iconic (and slightly fluffed) moon landing speech.
+1991's EE Ticket was his first solo album and, while it could loosely be slotted into the 'shredding' genre, it's a vast improvement on most guitar-wank albums (you know the usual culprits), dipping into jazz, blues and '70s hard rock for inspiration, maintaining a level of good taste from which many of his contemporaries could learn.
+The end result is a very listenable instrumental record, tracks conceptually linked by various found sounds and library recordings, including Neil Armstrong's iconic (and slightly fluffed) moon landing speech.

-An early entrant in the 'Mellotron resurgence' stakes, producer Kevin Gilbert adds faint, low choirs to Hit And Run and distant flutes to Hurling Blues Skyward, although I've no idea wht it's quite so low in the mix.
+An early entrant in the 'Mellotron resurgence' stakes, producer Kevin Gilbert adds faint, low choirs to Hit And Run and distant flutes to Hurling Blues Skyward, although I've no idea why it's quite so low in the mix.
 So; a decent enough album in its oeuvre, but forget it on the Mellotron front.

 See: Kevin Gilbert